madhurapande19/neural-network/README.md

     bash run.sh

 ## Files
-> 1.src/train.csv : The basic model which gets trained on the above task. <br/>
+> 1. src/train.csv : The basic model which gets trained on the above task. <br/>
-> 2.src/run.sh : Wrapper around train.csv, has all the hyperparameters tuned to the best value. <br/>
+> 2. src/run.sh : Wrapper around train.csv, has all the hyperparameters tuned to the best value. <br/>
-> 3.src/testing.sh : This will use the pretrained model and saves predictions on test data in expt_dir. <br/>
+> 3. src/testing.sh : This will use the pretrained model and saves predictions on test data in expt_dir. <br/>
-> 4.save_dir : This contains the weights of best model trained so far. <br/>
+> 4. save_dir : This contains the weights of best model trained so far. <br/>

 This code achieves an accuracy of 92% on test data.